Introduction:

 The total of the funds invested, minus the deduction, plus any net funds brought forward forms the net pool.
 If the net pool is guaranteed to a particular amount, then this amount forms the net pool unless the total of the funds invested, minus the deduction, plus any net funds brought forward is greater than the guarantee.

 A net pool is formed for each greyhound that is placed first and second (or first, second and third in eight-greyhound races).
-The value of the units on the greyhounds that are not placed is equally split between the payout pots (for example 2 payout pots where there are 2 places).
+The value of the units on the greyhounds that are not placed is equally split between the payout pots (for example two payout pots where there are two places).

 The value of the units on each placed greyhound is added to the payout pot to which it refers, and each of these payout pots is divided by the number of units bet on it.